Teen court: Principles and results

 Teen or youth courts provide an alternative court system through which juvenile offenders can be heard and judged by their peers.
 Most teen courts have strict guidelines for youth volunteers who participate in the sentencing process, which generally includes training, a modified bar exam, peer mentoring and compliance with a code of conduct.
 Many youth courts establish a youth bar association or ethics body which helps to set guidelines for ethical and fair procedure.

-Because cases heard by teen courts are real cases, participants in teen court programs are required to sign an oath of confidentiality regarding any information which comes to their knowledge in the course of the teen court case presentation.
+Because cases heard by teen courts are real cases, participants in teen court programs are required to return all case documentation, and to sign an oath of confidentiality regarding any information which comes to their knowledge in the course of the teen court case presentation.

 State-approved teen courts implement restorative justice and attempt to reintegrate the youth offender to the community while sending appropriate messages to the offender regarding unacceptable behavior.
 The basic principles of restorative justice are community protection, competency development, and accountability.
 This system seeks to address the root causes of juvenile offenses and to reduce recidivism.
 The recidivism rates for standard programs in several states range from 6%-9%, which is less than half of the traditional recidivism rate for juvenile offenders, which hovers around 20%.

 Restorative justice principles require the offender to make amends to the victim and/or the community and provide opportunities for victims and community members to participate in the juvenile justice process, providing valued input in decision making.
 Because of the active role the victim plays, qualitative assessments can be made into victim impact and victim satisfaction.